pendi12/mineshaft/README.md

 2. Mining operators might benefit from data structures standardization as it relates data storage and composition with data visuailization components.

-3. A decoupled interface/database system for distributed mining station management, across seperate networks, seperate from the "logistics" of computer networking, might provide the infrastructure for securely sharing a "pure" representation of "state" as agreed upon by the parts or the whole network.
+3. A decoupled interface/database system for distributed mining station management, across separate networks, seperate from the "logistics" of computer networking, might provide the infrastructure for securely sharing a "pure" representation of "state" as agreed upon by the parts or the whole network.

 # Mission
-#### Decentralized cryptocurreny mining operations for maimum scalability, security and value creation.
+#### Decentralized cryptocurreny mining operations for maximum scalability, security and value creation.

 **Scalable**: People First

 **Security**: Less Code + More Sharing

 **Value**: Distributed Workload + Resource Cycle Loop + Cryptocurrency Infrastructure

 # Building The Infrastructure
 #### The Mineshaft Infrastructure is 3 divided into Sectors: Desktop, Browser and Server.